Ye-Eun-Kang/telechips-docs/docs/TCC803x/HW/Application Note/TCC803x Hardware Application Note for eMMC.md

 ## References

-1. Contact Telechips for more details: <sales@telechips.com>
+1. Contact Telechips for more details: [sales@telechips.com](mailto:sales@telechips.com)

-2. TCC803x Full Specification.
+2. TCC803x Full Specification

 **Note:** Reference documents can be provided whenever available, depending on the terms of a contract.
 If the reference documents are unavailable, the contents directly related to your development can be guided.